-In 2009, Colgate University signed the ACUPCC and completed our first comprehensive greenhouse gas inventory.
+In 2009, Colgate University signed the ACUPCC and completed our first comprehensive greenhouse gas inventory4.
 Even though the ACUPCC requires an update to the inventory every other year, for tracking and consistency purposes, we felt it was important to complete the inventory on an annual basis.
-This is our fifth consecutive year completing Colgate's greenhouse gas inventory.
-Colgate's greenhouse gas emissions were 17,353, 14,505, 16,194, 13,817, and 13,841 metric tons of carbon dioxide equivalent (MTeCO2) for the years 2009, 2010, 2011, 2012, and 2013 respectively.
-Throughout this report, we provide the results of Colgate's 2009-2012 inventories; however, our focus here is on the 2013 inventory.
-More specifically, the goals of this report are to: 1) meet a key requirement of the ACUPCC by tracking progress compared to our 2009 baseline inventory, 2) highlight the methodology and results of Colgate's 2013 Greenhouse Gas Inventory, and 3) provide step-by-step instructions explaining how to collect the inventory data and make the calculations so this report can serve as a guide for future inventories.
+This is our sixth consecutive year completing Colgate's greenhouse gas inventory.
+Colgate's greenhouse gas emissions were 17,353 (FY 2009), 14,505 (FY 2010), 16,194 (FY2011), 13,486 (FY 2012), 12,934 (FY 2013), and 13,512 metric tons of carbon dioxide equivalent (MTeCO2) in FY 2014.
+Throughout this report, we provide the results of Colgate's 2009-2013 inventories; however, our focus here is on the 2014 inventory.
+More specifically, the goals of this report are to: 1) meet a key requirement of the ACUPCC by tracking progress compared to our 2009 baseline inventory, 2) highlight the methodology and results of Colgate's 2014 Greenhouse Gas Inventory, and 3) provide step-by-step instructions explaining how to collect the inventory data and make the calculations so this report can serve as a guide for future inventories.